 Tokyo 5-Day Itinerary

-A balanced first-time Tokyo city break based in one hotel, combining historic Asakusa, neon-lit Akihabara, Meiji Shrine, Harajuku, Shibuya, Ginza, teamLab, Ueno, Odaiba, and a final morning around Tsukiji before departure.
+A well-balanced Tokyo city break for a first visit, combining traditional areas like Asakusa with modern districts such as Shibuya and Ginza, plus highlights like Meiji Shrine and teamLab.
+The route ends with a final morning around Tsukiji before departure.
 For shorter trips, see the Tokyo 3-day itinerary or expand into a wider route with the Japan 10-day itinerary.

 Route at a glance

-A city-focused Tokyo route based in one hotel, starting with Asakusa and Akihabara, then moving through Harajuku and Shibuya, followed by Ginza and teamLab, a Ueno and Odaiba day, and a simple Tsukiji departure morning.
+A city-focused Tokyo route, starting with Asakusa and Akihabara, then moving through Harajuku and Shibuya, followed by Ginza and teamLab, a Ueno and Odaiba day, and a simple Tsukiji departure morning.

 • Asakusa & AkihabaraDay 1